gomarkdown/markdown/README.md

   should be crossed out.

 - **Hard line breaks**.
-With this extension enabled newlines in the input translate into line breaks in the output.
+With this extension enabled newlines in the input translates into line breaks in the output.
 This extension is off by default.

 - **Non blocking space**.
-With this extension enabled spaces preceeded by an backslash n the input translate non-blocking spaces in the output.
+With this extension enabled spaces preceeded by a backslash in the input translates non-blocking spaces in the output.
 This extension is off by default.

 - **Smart quotes**.
 Smartypants-style punctuation substitution is supported, turning normal double- and single-quote marks into